-- 1. Make sure that all water drain valves are closed, including water heater valve. - 2.
-Turn water pump switch to "OFF" position. - 3.
+- 1. Ensure that all water drain valves are closed, including water heater valve. - 2.
+Turn Water Pump switch to "OFF" position. - 3.
 Fill water tank. - 4.
 Open all faucets, hot and cold. - 5.
-Turn on water pump switch. - Close each faucet as it begins to deliver a steady stream of water (close cold water first).
+Turn ON the Water Pump switch. - 6.
+Close each faucet as it begins to deliver a steady stream of water (close cold water first.)
 Leave hot water faucets on until they also deliver a steady stream of water.
 This will ensure that the water heater is filled with water. - 7.
-Check to be sure pump stops soon after all faucets have been closed. - 8.
-Pump is now ready for automatic operation.
-Pump will start when a faucet is opened and stop when the faucet is closed.
+Check to ensure the Water Pump stops soon after all faucets have been closed. - 8.
+The Water Pump is now ready for automatic operation.
+The pump will start when a faucet is opened and stop when the faucet is closed.